-Aihwa Ong is Professor and Robert H. Lowie Distinguished Chair in Anthropology at the University of California, Berkeley, where she is the Chair of the Center of Southeast Asian Studies.
+Aihwa Ong is Professor in Anthropology Amerita at the University of California, Berkeley.
 She is a member of the Science Council of the International Panel on Social Progress.

 Recently, she was invited to be the 2020 SSRC Research Council Fellow Her lecture is entitled "Cloned Monkeys & Gene-edited Babies: Productive Uncertainty in China's Biosecurity."